olliw42/mLRS-docu/docs/MATEKSYS.md

 They are available for the 2.4 GHz band and the 868/915 MHz band.

 > [!IMPORTANT]
 > The MatekSys mLRS gear in the 868/915 MHz band use the newer SX126x/STM32WLE chipset, and are incompatible with SX127x hardware (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).
+They can be used with ELRS hardware using the LR1121 RF chipset.

 Links to the MatekSys website are found below, which include product specifications, excellent instructions, and more information: